Kernel-based Virtual Machine (KVM) virtualization is an emerging technology in the open source market.

-Canonical's Ubuntu Server Edition operating system was the first major Linux distribution to offer a fully
+Canonical's Ubuntu Server Edition operating system was the first major Linux distribution to offer

 Red Hat vs. Ubuntu operating systems

 Before answering this question, let's look at the distributions themselves.
 RHEL is the major enterprise Linux distribution; Fortune 500 data centers all over the world use it.
 It runs mission-critical, high-performance applications, including Oracle database and middleware products and Red Hat's own JBoss line.

 Ubuntu Server is an entirely different ball of wax.
 Canonical Ltd.'s recent Ubuntu Server Survey revealed that Ubuntu is still used primarily on self-assembled PCs -- typically for Web, mail and database servers (i.e., the traditional LAMP stack).
 Still, Ubuntu has the potential to grow to the enterprise level.
 The question, however, is whether its management capabilities qualify Ubuntu KVM for enterprise-level prime time today.